daniazevedo43/SprintManager/README.md

 * **Comment:** Represents comments left by users in work items.
 * **Image:** Represents images attached by users in work items.
 * **RefreshToken:** Represents the refresh tokens created for the authenticated users.

+## Current status

+The backend at the moment has the essential endpoints for managing sprints, projects, work items, and authentication, and they're fully functional.
+Currently, the focus is on building the frontend aiming to create a user interface for the application.

 ## Endpoints